 Beveling is an important feature that you should look for in a circular saw.
 Even if you don’t need the beveling capability out of the saw for your next project, you will need it sooner or later.

-Why should you even miss out an important feature like beveling?
+Why should you even miss out on an important feature like beveling?

-Typically, a circular saw comes with a maximum bevel capacity of 50⁰ that means you can tilt the blade head at 50⁰ at most.
+Typically, a circular saw comes with a maximum bevel capacity of 50⁰ which means you can tilt the blade head at 50⁰ at most.

 Beveling can make your cuts more versatile.
 Oh, you should never forget about another thing – the bevel adjustment feature.
 You need to make sure you can adjust the beveling angle quite easily.